gahtan-syarif/sha3prng/README.md

 *Disclaimer: I am neither a cryptographer nor a security expert, so I cannot vouch for the security of using this implementation in cryptographic or security-sensitive applications.
 Please use at your own discretion and consider consulting a qualified expert for such use cases.*

 # sha3prng
 This is a Python implementation of a 512-bit PRNG constructed purely using the SHA3-512 hash function.
-Since the output of a high-quality secure hash function such as SHA-3 is indistinguishable from true randomness, it can be used for generating random numbers with higher quality randomness compared to conventional PRNGs such as Mersenne Twister, PCG, xoshiro/xoroshiro, etc.
+Since the output of a high-quality secure hash function such as SHA-3 is indistinguishable from true randomness, it can be used for generating random numbers with higher quality randomness compared to conventional PRNGs such as LCG, Mersenne Twister, PCG, xoshiro/xoroshiro, etc.

 # Example/Usage
 ```python